rbernardy/SobekCM-plugin-viewer-MODEL3D/README.md

 # SobekCM-plugin-viewer-MODEL3D
 <p>SobekCM-plugin-viewer-MODEL3D is a plugin for the open-source SobekCM Digital Repository software (Mark V. Sullivan, lead developer).
-It provides a viewer for 3D model content (nxs format) using 3DHOP, a HTML5-WebGL viewer created by Marco Potenziani and Marco Callieri.</p>
+It provides a viewer for 3D model content (nxs or ply format) based on 3DHOP, a HTML5-WebGL viewer created by Marco Potenziani and Marco Callieri.</p>

 <h2>Testing the plugin:</h2>